LIOSK-ORG/lioskapp/README.md

 # lioskapp
-Boilerplate to kick start new LIOSK app.
+Boilerplate to kick start new LIOSK app using Angular2 and Meteor.

 ## Features